21+ Awesome Reasons Why We Should Recycle More

 Most people have already made up their minds that one person cannot make any difference in regard to recycling waste.
 That thinking might apply in other fields.
 In recycling, an individual can make a big difference.

-11. Leads to Creation of Jobs
+11. Leads to The Creation of Jobs

 Recycling takes place in industries.
-If the act of recycling is ramped up, many recycling plants will be set up.
+If recycling is ramped up, many recycling plants will be set up.
 More recycling plants mean more jobs.
-Statistically, recycling creates 10 times more employment opportunities than landfill waste management.
-Recycling 14,000 tonnes of waste creates nine jobs, and composting it creates seven jobs, but landfilling it creates just one job.

 12. Saves You Money

-Developing the habit of buying only what you need and reusing products rather than purchasing a new one saves a lot on your budget.
-In most states in America, it’s actually costly to dispose of waste than to recycle.
-Some recycling companies buy wastes from neighborhoods for their recycling activities.
-This brings you an extra income that you can channel to your budget.
+Some recycling companies buy waste from neighborhoods for their recycling activities.
+This brings you an extra income that you can channel into your budget.
 Revenue can also be generated from selling compost to the community.

 13. Accelerates Technological Advancements

-The modern-day has seen increased social pressure to embrace more eco-friendly practices.
+Modern-day society has seen increased social pressure to embrace more eco-friendly practices.
 This has forced companies to search for innovative technologies to incorporate recycled materials into their line of products.
 The new technologies are best for Mother Nature.

 14. Conserves Wildlife